Skip to content

 3 Products to Help Remove Self-Tanner

-• Tan remover wipes: These handy wipes are specifically designed to remove self-tanner from the skin.
-Simply wipe them over the stained areas and watch the color fade away.
+• Tan remover wipes: Specifically designed to remove self-tanner.
+Simply wipe over stained areas.

 Quick Tan Tips